 A career action plan lists your professional goals and the steps to achieve them.
 Your career plan will help you make smart decisions as you prepare for the real world — from activities and clubs to join to internships and jobs to pursue.

 When you enroll at a Shorelight university, you will have access to our Career Services, along with services offered by your school’s career center.
 One of many goal-oriented services offered through Shorelight Career Services is creating a career action plan.
-So, step by step, how does it work?
+Let’s take a closer look at what is a career plan and how it works.

 Join student clubs and organizations that align with your career interests.
-Participating in a club is a great way to meet other students and potential employers.
+Participating in a club is a great way to meet other students and network with potential employers to have a better understanding about your career options.

 Network with professionals in your desired field and ask them to meet for coffee or lunch.
 Ask about the steps you should take to be successful.